bliutwo/pomodoro/README.md

 ## TODO

 ### Latest / Current TODO(s)

+There's a bug in that the window constantly takes focus.
+We might be able to fix that by doing the following:

+- [ ] See if you can't eliminate extra `app.showSubWindow("Pomodoro")` lines.
+This should only be needed *once*.

 [PyInstaller](https://www.pyinstaller.org/) (bundling the appJar Python GUI program as a Windows executable) doesn't work yet because of some stuff I need to add (such as [favicon.ico](https://stackoverflow.com/questions/18537918/why-isnt-ico-file-defined-when-setting-windows-icon)).